 A member sought assurances with regards to contingencies in place to support the transition.
 In response Councillor Thorpe, Cabinet Member for Finance and Transformation confirmed that the system used currently and the planned new system are both based on the same software decreasing the risks of an issue.
-There is also project management support and the original license does not elapse until 2026 giving time to transition.
+In addition there is project management support and the original license does not elapse until 2026 giving sufficient time to transition.